 Your developers are likely requesting safety buffers they don't need.
 When a developer requests 4GB of RAM for an application that only uses 500MB, Kubernetes locks that entire 4GB on the server.

 That 3.5GB gap is stranded capacity; you are paying AWS for it, but no other application can use it.
 It's like renting a 50-seat bus to transport 3 people; the empty seats cost just as much as the occupied ones.
+Here is the solution: Shift from theoretical peak requests to actual usage requests.
+By rightsizing, you pack more pods onto fewer servers, which directly reduces the number of EC2 instances you need to rent.

 How to Implement It: